Homeowners Association of La Casa, Inc.

 - Water softeners, water conditioning/treatment systems, and large propane tanks installed outside the home must be placed out of view and approved in writing by Park Management.

-- Decks, porches and patios require county permits and prior written Management approval.
+- Decks, porches and patios require county permits and prior written Board approval.
 Solid surface patios shall not be placed over any underground utility line.

-- No manufactured home shall be removed without prior written approval of the Board.
-Thirty (30) days prior to owners removing their manufactured homes, owners must furnish Management with true copies of the contracts for removal of all above ground improvements (the “Removal Contract”).
+- No manufactured home shall be removed, delivered, or placed without prior written approval of the Board of Directors.
+Removal, delivery and set-up must occur during business hours.
+Thirty (30) days prior to owners removing their manufactured home, owners must furnish Management with true copies of the contracts for removal of all above-ground improvements (the “Removal Contract”).
 This Removal Contract shall include, but not be limited to, the removal of the manufactured home, foundation, carport, storage shed(s), all attachments, skirting, slab unless in good condition, and steps (the “Improvements”).
 Owners shall have fourteen (14) days (or extensions with management’s approval) from the date of the start of the removal of the improvement to complete the removal and grade the affected areas of the unit.
+La Casa Management must be notified a minimum of forty-eight (48) hours prior to the removal or delivery of the home.
 When the home is removed, the land must be prepared to receive a new home.

 - A homeowner shall be allowed to replace a home on a “tight lot” as long as the width of the new home does not exceed that of the one it replaces.
 Any exceptions must be approved in writing by the Board of Directors prior to such replacement.

-- Each home must have a concrete drive no wider that 20 feet, a covered carport with a solid floor, and decorative block or skirting and a utility room.
+- Each home must have a concrete driveway no wider than twenty (20) feet, a covered carport with a solid floor, and decorative block or skirting and a utility room.
 No freestanding sheds, buildings or garages are permitted.

 - An attached car garage is permitted provided it is within the footprint of the home.

-- When a new or replacement home is placed on a lot, down spouts must be connected to drain the water away from all homes.
+- When a new or replacement home is placed on a lot, all downspouts on the home must be connected to an underground drain or French drain that diverts storm water to the street and away from all homes.

-- Shareholders may sell or sublet their unit in conformity with the requirements of the By-laws of the Corporation and the Master Proprietary Lease.
-Homeowners who are Non-shareholders may sell or rent their home in the Park in conformity with the requirements of the Rental Agreement, the Rental Prospectus and Florida law.
+Shareholders may sell their unit in conformity with the requirements of the By-laws of the Corporation and the Master Proprietary Lease.
+Homeowners who are Non-shareholders may sell their home in the Park in conformity with the requirements of the Rental Agreement, the Rental Prospectus and Florida law.
 The purchaser of a non-shareholder home has the option of purchasing a share or signing a rental agreement.
+“FOR SALE” signs for homes shall be limited to one sign per lot not to exceed 384 square inches in size to be placed in a bordered planter area adjacent to the house.

 - The homeowner is responsible for acquainting his or her renters with the Rules and Regulations of the park and is responsible for the conduct of the renter.

 - Homeowners may only advertise their home for rent on the appropriate bulletin board located in the Clubhouse.
 “FOR RENT” signs are not allowed on property.
-“FOR SALE” signs for homes shall be limited to one sign per lot not to exceed 16 inches by 24 inches in size to be placed in the planter only.
 Persons subletting from a homeowner (including seasonal) must register with the office prior to occupancy.
 All such renters are subject to the By-laws and Rules and Regulations including age restrictions.
+Violations require 24-hour remediation.

-- When a homeowner rents his home to another party, the homeowner assigns to the Renter the right to the use of the Park facilities during the period the home is rented and suspends his own right to the use of the Park facilities during that period.
+- When a homeowner rents his home to another party, the homeowner assigns to the Renter the right to the use of the common Park facilities during the period the home is rented and suspends his or her own right to the use of the common Park facilities during that period.

-- Guests, including their children, are permitted to stay no more than 30 days in any calendar year.
+- Guests, including their children, are permitted to stay no more than thirty (30) days in any calendar year in the Park.

 - The homeowner is responsible for acquainting his or her guests with the Rules and Regulations of the Park and is responsible for the conduct of the guests.